 The scheme asks for sponsors who can at least offer an empty room, rather than a dining room or conservatory, to ensure the safety and privacy of guests.
 A bed in a shared space would not be an appropriate offer of accommodation for 6 months.

 Budgeting and insurance

 Council tax discount will not be affected if you sponsor and host a Ukrainian household in your home.
-The scheme is offering a £350 a month ‘thank you’ payment to all sponsors – this will not affect any council tax discounts.
-This £350 will be tax free and will not affect benefit entitlement.
+The scheme is offering a monthly ‘thank you’ payment to all sponsors – this will not affect benefit entitlement or any council tax discounts and is tax free.
+Sponsors who claim the optional payment will receive £350 per month for a guest's initial 12 months in the UK.
+Sponsors who carry on hosting guests after 12 months in the UK will receive an increased amount of £500 per month from months 12 – 24.
 As well as there being no impact on a sponsor’s discount for their main home, there will be a 50% discount for empty or second homes that are used to house Ukrainians on the scheme.